GasStationTV/gstv-invenco-integration/updates/configuration-network/configuration-network.md

       - **swapFilename** - Filename - including file extension - of video file to play if the expiryHours value has been exceeded.
 If blank, no video should play in the loop during the spot.

 ### Additional Fields in Invenco Responses
-- **notificationType** - A String indicating the the step in the update process to which this notification refers.
+- **notificationType** - A String indicating the step in the update process to which this notification refers.
 Valid values are:
   * CONFIGURATION_VALIDATION
   * MEDIA_CHECK
   * CONFIGURATION_PUSH_TO_PLAYERS